-- 0 Create high-value jobs in the tech and innovation sectors. - 0 Contribute to a stronger, more resilient economy. - 0 Create new vibrant, inviting, and productive public space. - Offer sustainable office space in the Central Business District.
-0 - Bring life to an existing vehicle parking lot in a prominent Downtown location.
-0 - Complement the surrounding community with world-class, iconic architecture.
+- Create high-value jobs in the tech and innovation sectors. - O Contribute to a stronger, more resilient economy. - Create new vibrant, inviting, and productive public space. - Offer sustainable office space in the Central Business District. - O Bring life to an existing vehicle parking lot in a prominent Downtown location. - O Complement the surrounding community with world-class, iconic architecture.

-Other: support for restaurants, bars, and refail.
+Support for reglaviants, bars, and refail.